 Is the glass half-empty or half-full?
+The optimist will always say it’s a half-full glass.

 What Is Resilience?

-However, if you take a resilient approach, you learn to bounce back and act rather than freeze or react from a place of fear and uncertainty.
+Resilient people plan for failures.
 Instead of falling into despair, avoiding future challenges, or turning to unhealthy coping mechanisms, resilient people address problems head-on.

 Resilient people don’t wallow in self-pity or go it alone.
 Instead, they always make it a point to draw on their strengths and tap into their social support to work through and overcome their obstacles.